Nastysska/nastya-rest/README.md

 #### `GET /api/health`

-Health‑check endpoint with a timestamp.
+Health-check endpoint with a timestamp.

 Example response: